sayfessyd/luma/CONTRIBUTING.md

-# Contributing to Assma
+# Contributing to Luma

-We'd be delighted if you could contribute to Assma and help us make it even better than it is now!
+We'd be delighted if you could contribute to Luma and help us make it even better than it is now!
 Here are the guidelines we'd want you to follow as a contributor.

 ## <a name="submit"></a> Submission Guidelines